HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/Optionsavailabletoimprovesearchquality/HowtoenableAndasdefaultoperator.md

-# How to enable 'And' as default operator
+# Enabling 'AND' as default operator

-The change is performed by adding a configuration parameter for the HCL DX search service.
-Once this parameter is applied it is required to restart the Portal Server and/or remote search service as required.
+Add a configuration parameter for the HCL DX search service and apply the parameter to restart the Portal Server and/or remote search service as required.

 The configuration parameters are: